-Many brainstorming sessions concerning Evidence Based Practice and patients' satisfaction had been carried out during the morning meetings.
-The major stake holders were the Nephrologist together with his assisting doctors, the team leader and all team members present on roster.
-All technical tasks like cannulation of patients, catheter care, care of vascular access and other non- technical issues were discussed in minute details following which a new set of guidelines for doctors and nurses had been drafted.
+Brainstorming sessions concerning Evidence Based Practice and patients' satisfaction had been carried out, as usual, during the morning meetings.
+The major stake holders were the team leader, the Nephrologist together with his assisting doctors and all team members present on roster.
+All technical tasks like cannulation of veins, catheter care, care of vascular access and other non-technical issues were reviewed in minute details following which the set of guidelines for doctors and nurses had been modified with user friendly approach.
+The reviewing of the guidelines allowed full participation of all team members towards betterment of care delivery.